filmil/tim011-tools/README.md

 From the top level directory:

 ```
-bazel build //tests/hello
+./run_hello.sh
 ```

-This command will build a `.com` program (a CP/M executable) which consists of several source files, links a custom CP/M `crt0.s` (C runtime library) and is compiled by [SDCC][sdcc] for the HD64180 processor.
+This command will build and run in a CP/M emulator a `.com` program (a CP/M executable) which consists of several source files, links a custom CP/M `crt0.s` (C runtime library) and is compiled by [SDCC][sdcc] for the HD64180 processor.
 You don't need to download SDCC or any other tools: `bazel` will do that for you automatically.

 [baz]: https://bazel.io
 [sdcc]: http://sdcc.sourceforge.net